How to tell your child about your separation

 Announcing a separation and experiencing the changes that come with separation is an emotionally taxing time for the parents and children alike.
 Taking time to look after yourself, be kind to yourselves and each other, be patient and more tolerant towards each other and limit unnecessary external stressors will help you to remain more in control throughout a time of uncertainty and ‘new-ness’.
 Your separation may feel overwhelming now, however over time it does get a little easier.
 Delivering your news with sensitivity and understanding is the best start to the separation for your child.

-If you would like some personalised support and guidance during your separation, please book a 45-minute Strategy Session via this link
+If you would like some personalised support and guidance during your separation, please book a Strategy Session via this link